Vegan Hojicha Panna Cotta with Agar Agar Recipe

 1. Start by infusing your oat milk with tea leaves.
 Add milk to a small saucepan, and tea leaves to a tea bag or strainer.
 Bring to a boil, then lower to a simmer and let cook for 2-3 minutes.
 Remove from heat and let sit for an additional 5 minutes, or to your liking.
 The longer the tea leaves sit, the stronger the flavour will be.

-3. Prepare your ramekins or small bowls and pour your mixture into the bowls.
-Allow sitting at room temp for a few minutes before chilling in the fridge until set.
-Chill for a minimum of an hour, or ideally overnight!
+3. Prepare your ramekins or small bowls and pour your cream mixture into the bowls.
+Allow sitting at room temperature for a few minutes before chilling in the fridge until set.
+Chill the panna cotta mixture for a minimum of an hour, or for best results, overnight!

 Expert Tips